 - Scratches – these can be repaired by either employing the service of a glass repair company or using a DIY windscreen scratch repair kit .

-You might find our previous blog post on How to use glass scratch remover to remove scratches from your windscreen informative on how these kits work and how to use them.
+You might find our previous blog post on How to use glass scratch remover to remove scratches from your windscreen informative on how such a scratch removal complete kit works and how to use one.
+In that article, we look at using a scratch remover or kit to get rid of them.

 Hopefully, this article will have given you the information you were looking for in relation to any damage or marks you have on your screen in the run-up to your MOT.